 Publication 970, published by the IRS, along with the instruction booklets for Form 1040 and Form 1040A, include instructions on how the various tax benefits should be applied to an individual tax return.
 These publications and other useful information can be obtained at the IRS website, located at www.irs.gov.
 The IRS also offers taxpayers free answers to tax questions at 1-800-TAX-1040 (829-1040).

-In addition, the Texas Financial Aid Information Center (TFAIC), staffed by the knowledgeable professionals of TG's customer assistance staff, can help you in understanding the higher education tax benefits that might be available to you.
-To contact the TFAIC, call (888) 311-8881.
+In addition, Texas Financial Aid Information Center (TFAIC) representatives can help you in understanding the higher education tax benefits that might be available to you.
+To contact the TFAIC, call (888) 311-8881 Monday through Friday from 8:00 a.m. to 5:00 p.m., Central Time.
+You may also reach TFAIC representatives via email at TXFinAidInfo@tgslc.org.